 Survival curve analysis of the TBIL and UCB groups

-The 3-year survival rate was 37.1% (26/70) in the low TBIL group and 76.4% (55/72) in the high TBIL group, which was statistically significantly different (P < 0.001).
-The 3-year survival rate was 34.2% (26/76) in the low UCB group and 83.3% (55/66) in the high UCB group, with a statistically significant difference between the two groups (P < 0.001), as shown in Figure 1.
+The 3-year overall survival rate was 37.1% (26/70) in the low TBIL group and 76.4% (55/72) in the high TBIL group, which was statistically significantly different (P < 0.001).
+The 3-year overall survival rate was 34.2% (26/76) in the low UCB group and 83.3% (55/66) in the high UCB group, with a statistically significant difference between the two groups (P < 0.001), as shown in Figure 1.

-Cox regression analysis affecting the prognosis of CRC patients
+Cox regression analysis of factors affecting the prognosis of CRC patients

 Cox univariate regression analysis was performed on variables collected in this study that had the potential to affect the prognosis of patients, including age and sex.
 The analysis showed that the degree of tumour differentiation, tumour diameter, lymph node metastasis, pathological stage, smoking, TBIL, and UCB were associated with prognosis (P < 0.05).
 Variables with statistically significant differences were further included in the multivariate regression analysis.
 The results showed that the degree of tumour differentiation, lymph node metastasis, and TBIL were risk factors affecting the prognosis of patients (P < 0.05), as shown in Table 3.